Rail transport in Saudi Arabia: Haramain High Speed Railway

-The Haramain High Speed Railway links the Muslim holy cities of Medina and Mecca via the King Abdullah Economic City and Jeddah.
+The Haramain High Speed Railway opened to the public on 11 October 2018; it links the Muslim holy cities of Medina and Mecca via the King Abdullah Economic City and Jeddah.
+The line was designed for a top speed of 350 km/h, and with a service speed of 300 km/h.

 Saudi Landbridge

 A new railway, called the Saudi Landbridge, will connect Jeddah on the Red Sea coast with the Saudi Arabian capital Riyadh.

 Dammam–Riyadh line

 The Dammam–Riyadh line links Dammam with Riyadh.
-The passenger line is 449 km long, and has four stations.
+The passenger line started operation in 1981 and is 449 km long, and has four stations.
 It was formerly operated by the Saudi Railways Organization.

 Riyadh–Qurayyat Line

-The Riyadh–Qurayyat line begins at Riyadh and runs northwest toward Al Haditha near the Jordanian border, passing through Majma’a, Qassim, Hail and Al-Jawf.
-Both passenger and freight services will be operated on this line.
-There will be six passenger stations on the line which will be in Riyadh at King Khaled International Airport, Majma’a, Qassim, Hail at Prince Abdulaziz Bin Mussa’ad Economic City, Al-Jawf, and Al-Qurayyat.
+The Riyadh–Qurayyat line was built in 2012 and opened in 2017; it begins at Riyadh and runs northwest toward Al Haditha near the Jordanian border, passing through Majma’a, Qassim, Hail and Al-Jawf.
+Both passenger and freight services are operating on this line.
+There are six passenger stations on the line which are in Riyadh at King Khaled International Airport, Majma’a, Qassim, Hail at Prince Abdulaziz Bin Mussa’ad Economic City, Al-Jawf, and Al-Qurayyat.